cranjesh/images-test/TheSoldiersLegacy.md

 "Edward was investigating missing supplies," Holmes continued.
 "But he found something far worse - systematic theft through the East India Company's supply chain, with profits shared among certain highly-placed officers.
 The training accidents began shortly after each discovery.
 And the final piece - hiding the chest's contents in a vault at the East India Company - that was particularly clever, Colonel."

-Reginald's jaw tightened.
+Hawthorne's jaw tightened.
 "This is absurd.
 You have no proof."

 "The proof lies not just in Edward's journal, but in your own bureaucratic expertise.
 You used your military authority to register the chest under a false classification - 'Regiment Supply Records, 1880.'
 Quite ingenious.
 The perfect place to hide evidence of your dealings - among thousands of identical boxes, made invisible by their very officiality.
 But you didn't count on Edward changing the authorization codes before his death."